-Professors in Messina share the effects the experience is having on students
+Faculty share the impact Loyola's first-year experience is having on students

 The faculty teaching Messina courses are seeing firsthand how Loyola’s living learning program is helping first-year students foster their academic, social, and spiritual growth, while helping them find their place in the community.

 “If we can get students engaged in the life of the University from the day they walk on campus, then we will have a much more vibrant campus,” says Carolyn Barry, Ph.D., associate professor in psychology.

 Barry, who has taught at Loyola for more than 12 years, is teaching an introductory psychology class for Messina, The Long and Winding Road: Psychology for Life.